Equivariant Fixed Point Theory: Duality and trace in symmetric monoidal categories

 \section{Duality and trace in symmetric monoidal categories}

-The trace in symmetric monoidal categories is a generalization of the trace in linear algebra that retains many important properties.
+The trace in symmetric monoidal categories is a generalization of the trace in linear algebra that retains many of the important properties.
 In particular, it satisfies a generalization of invariance of basis and is functorial.
-The generalized trace defines a trace for endomorphisms of modules over a commutative ring, endomorphisms of chain complexes of modules over a commutative ring, and endomorphisms of closed smooth manifolds.
+The generalized trace is a trace for endomorphisms of modules over a commutative ring, endomorphisms of chain complexes of modules over a commutative ring, and endomorphisms of closed smooth manifolds or compact ENRs.
+This section is a summary of \cite{DP,LMS,PS_trace}.